The basic pension plan

 Your pension benefit

-Under the University of Ottawa Pension Plan, your normal retirement age is the first day of July coincident with or next following the day on which age 65 is attained.
-There are no actuarial adjustments (reductions) if you retire at 60 or when you reach factor 90.
-Reduction of approximately 6% for every year of early retirement between the ages of 55 and 60, or between 55 and the age at which you each factor 90 (before 60).
+Under the University of Ottawa Pension Plan, your normal retirement age is the first day of the month coincident with or next following the day on which age 65 is attained.
+However, there are no actuarial adjustments (reductions) if you retire at 60 or when you reach factor 90.

 How to calculate your basic pension